MicrosoftDocs/dataexplorer-docs/data-explorer/fluent-bit.md

 Fluent Bit forwards logs to Azure Data Explorer in JSON format with three properties: `log` ([dynamic](kusto/query/scalar-data-types/dynamic.md)), `tag` ([string](kusto/query/scalar-data-types/string.md)), and `timestamp` ([datetime](kusto/query/scalar-data-types/datetime.md)).

 You can create a table with columns for each of these properties.
-Alternatively, if you have structured logs, you can create a table with log properties mapped to specific columns.
+Alternatively, if you have structured logs, you can create a table with log properties mapped to custom columns.
 To learn more, select the relevant tab.

 ### [Default schema](#tab/default)